brunosccosta/shipper/docs/user/troubleshooting.rst

 ---------------------------------------

 Shipper is a fairly complex system that runs on top of an even more complex one.
-Things can fail in many different way.
+Things can fail in many different ways.
 It's not really feasible for us to list all the possible problems and solutions for them.
 Instead, we'll give you a rough algorithm that should help you deal with commonly encountered problems.